shivaramv357/shivaramv357/README.md

 ## Current Focus

-- Research Assistant at the TransUrban Project
+- Working as a Research Assistant on the TransUrban Project at WHZ.
-- Master's Thesis (October 2026)
+- Developing a V2X laboratory environment for C-ITS applications.
-- ITS • C-ITS • V2X • Traffic Simulation
+- Seeking an industry-based Master's thesis opportunity starting in October 2026.

 ---